AhmedElsaidy1995/agnews_classification/README.md

 # Model
 Using bidirectional will run our inputs in two ways, one from past to future and one from future to past and what differs this approach from unidirectional is that in the LSTM that runs backwards we preserve information from the future and using the two hidden states combined we are able in any point in time to preserve information from both past and future.

+# Results
+Recall  is 0.91
+Precision  is 0.91
+Accuracy  is 0.91